2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 People typically associate the cuisine of Flanders with waffles, beer, chocolate, and frites, and they're not wrong.
 But if they assume that that's all the region has to offer, then they couldn't be more incorrect!

-Some of the traditional Flemish dishes you can’t miss in Bruges are:
+Some of the traditional Flemish dishes you can't miss at Bruges restaurants are:

 • Mussels and fries (moules-frites)